nurturing nature in the city

 The Place:

-RHS Hampton Court Palace Garden Festival is set to showcase glorious gardens, fabulous floral displays and this year Viriditas are creating a garden for the Get Started category at the festival.
+RHS Hampton Court Palace Garden Festival showcases glorious gardens, fabulous floral displays and in 2023 Viriditas Studio created an award-winning show garden at the festival.

 The Brief:

 The brief is to inspire a love of nature in the students.
 Many inner city students do not have their own gardens and multiple studies show that young people are more disconnected from nature than ever.
-We will use affordable, and where possible, reclaimed materials to create a space that is appealing to wildlife and also a haven for the students.
-The pollinator-friendly planting palette should be easy to maintain so that the children can manage it themselves, igniting their passion for gardening!
+We used affordable, and where possible, reclaimed materials to create a space that is appealing to wildlife and also a haven for the students.
+The pollinator-friendly planting palette is easy to maintain so that the children can manage it themselves, igniting their passion for gardening!

 The Design: